Academic Dismissal

 Satisfactory Academic Progress

-Satisfactory Academic Progress (SAP) for Financial Aid is based on prior academic standing, to include grades, cumulative progress and GPA.
+Satisfactory Academic Progress (SAP) for Financial Aid is based on prior academic standing, to include grades, cumulative progress, and GPA.
 This determines federal financial aid eligibility.
 If offered readmission, the SAP status will be the same as when previously enrolled.
 Individuals whose financial aid was previously suspended may be eligible for financial aid upon return to good SAP status.

 Please note: SAP status does not affect the readmission application.
 Questions related to aid eligibility may be directed to the Office of Financial Aid at 248-476-1122.

-Application Process
+Readmission Application Process

 To begin the process of applying for readmission:

-3. The semester of reentry you request will be considered by the Director of Student Services/Registrar.
-If readmitted, the semester of reentry will be dependent upon remaining courses, course scheduling, class size, and other program requirements.
+4. If readmitted, the semester of reentry will be dependent upon remaining courses, course scheduling, class size, and other program requirements.

 DISCOVER MSP